Who Has the Most Majors in Golf? All-Time Majors Champions List

 Phil Mickelson, who won the 2021 PGA Championship at the age of 50, set a new record by surpassing Julius Boros, who won the 1968 PGA Championship at the age of 48.
 Phil’s historic win at Kiawah Island made him the oldest player to ever win any of the 4 majors in golf championships.

-Other notable seasons with multiple majors include those of Jack Nicklaus, Xander Schauffele, and Walter Hagen, underscoring the rarity and significance of this accomplishment.
+Other notable seasons with multiple majors include those of Jack Nicklaus, Xander Schauffele (2024), and Walter Hagen, underscoring the rarity and significance of this accomplishment.
 These milestones highlight the rarity and prestige of golf major championship winners.

 Career Grand Slam Winners

-Gene Sarazen, Ben Hogan, Gary Player, Jack Nicklaus, Tiger Woods, and Rory Mcllory are the six men who completed the golf career grand slam by winning all four major championships which include the Masters and PGA Championships, and the U.S. Open and Open Championship.
-Mcllory completed the achievement in 2025 as the latest player to win all four major championships.
+Gene Sarazen, Ben Hogan, Gary Player, Jack Nicklaus, Tiger Woods, and Rory Mcllory are the six men majors champions who completed the golf career grand slam by winning all four major championships which include the Masters, PGA Championships, the U.S. Open, and Open Championship.
+Rory Mcllory completed the achievement in 2025 as the latest player to win all four major championships.
+He also became the first European to achieve the modern men’s Career Grand Slam.

 Longest Streak of Major Wins